-This list focuses on the attractions and experiences located within the theme parks themselves, but as an adult you are free to wander wherever!
-Make sure that wandering takes you over to Downtown Disney and the three Disney resort hotels, which are The Grand Californian, the Disneyland Hotel, and Paradise Pier Hotel.
+Now, this list of course primarily focuses on all of the fun and amazing things to do at Disneyland for adults, but as a grown-up, you are free to wander wherever you want!
+And in that case, make sure your wandering takes you over to Downtown Disney District and the three Disney resort hotels, which are The Grand Californian, the Disneyland Hotel, and Paradise Pier Hotel.
 They boast food and experiences that make any trip better.

 The Grand Californian, for instance, has a spa and a renowned restaurant, Napa Rose.
 Princesses of all ages can take part in classic afternoon tea at the Disneyland Hotel, while shopaholics will never get bored at the flagship Disney Store, World of Disney.
 From thrilling rides to gourmet food and cocktails to learning new skills, Disneyland has it all for adults and kids alike.